General Risk Factors of Pakistan for Money Laundering

 - Pakistan Bar Council and Other independent legal organs

-- Limiting and restricting of businesses and products of individual or entity
+- Limiting and restricting businesses and products of individuals or entities

 - Revoking license and decertification or deregistering of entity or individual